adrianmusante/docker-samba/README.md

 logs.

-Add the `-p` option to the end of your options to the container, or set the `PERMISSIONS` environment variable.
+Add the `-p` option to the end of your options to the container, or set the `SAMBA_PERMISSIONS` environment variable.

-    sudo docker run -it --name samba -p 139:139 -p 445:445 \
+    docker run -it --name samba -p 139:139 -p 445:445 \
                 -v /path/to/directory:/mount \
                 -d adrianmusante/samba -p

-If changing the permissions of your files is not possible in your setup you can instead set the environment variables `USERID` and `GROUPID` to the values of the owner of your files.
+If changing the permissions of your files is not possible in your setup you can instead set the environment variables `SAMBA_UID` and `SAMBA_GID` to the values of the owner of your files.

 * High memory usage by samba.
 Multiple people have reported high memory usage